 The Climate Leader Initiative is a part of the Sustainable Bellevue Team’s priority to mobilize community action to support the implementation of the Sustainable Bellevue Action Plan.
 Residents interested in becoming Climate Leaders will learn about the science and behaviors that drive climate change, best practices to reduce emissions and build resilience, and promote city programs and individual actions that will help us achieve our sustainability goals.
+Climate Leaders will serve as a community extension for the city's sustainability and climate change work, and be a primary partner with the Sustainable Bellevue Team.

 What does a Climate Leader do?